MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### SaveImageAssetToRobot
 Saves an image file to Misty.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3 MB.

+**Note: Misty's screen is 480 x 272 pixels in size.
+Because Misty does not adjust the scaling of images, for best results use an image with proportions similar to this.**

 Arguments:
 * FilenameWithoutPath (string) - The name of image file to upload.
-Files can be in .jpg, .gif, or .png format.
 * DataAsByteArrayString (string) - The image data, passed as a String containing a byte array.
 * Width (integer) - The width of the image in pixels.
 * Height (integer) - The height of the image in pixels.